bdjohnson529/flask-template/README.md

 # Flask app

-This flask app uses `markdown` to generate html pages from markdown files.
+This flask app uses the Python module `markdown` to generate html pages from markdown files.
 Pages on the website are represented as markdown files in the directory `pages`.
 Each markdown file in this directory is converted to an html file in the directory `templates`.
 Flask uses the html files in `templates` to serve each endpoint.

 ```
 ├── pages